 Chloe is the middle child in the Bunny family, with 10 brothers and 10 sisters.
 When her dad brings home a TV set, Chloe fears it's the end of "family fun time," as everyone quickly gets hooked on watching -- everyone except Chloe and her sister, Bridget, who jump in the box the set came with and start popping bubble wrap.
 Soon the sibs find it's more fun to play together and pretend that they're on TV than it is to be couch potatoes.

 Is it any good?

-CHLOE features the return of a character introduced in Peter McCarty's bestselling Henry in Love (2009), a New York Times Best Illustrated Book of the Year.
+CHLOE is a triumph for middle children and fun lovers everywhere.
+This book features the return of a character introduced in Peter McCarty's bestselling Henry in Love (2009), a New York Times Best Illustrated Book of the Year.
 Story and ink-and-watercolor art work together perfectly, and McCarty, gives each of Chloe's 20 siblings distinctive looks in their human outfits, so there's lots to look at, even though the spreads and text are spare.

 Families can talk about...

 Families can talk about what's more fun -- playing together or watching TV.
 Why?